NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Aberration Kinship.md

 Your mind resonates with the inscrutable thought processes that inhuman aberrations use to communicate.
-You can cast [[Spells/Mindlink|Mindlink]] as an innate occult spell once per day, but you can target only aberrations.
+You can cast [[Mindlink|Mindlink]] as an innate occult spell once per day, but you can target only aberrations.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*